Facebook (Meta)

 • Umbrella Concepts First: Ensuring high-level rules were introduced before sub-concepts or exceptions.

-• Decision-First Structure: Created a Decision-First Protocol Style focused on clear, chronological steps and immediate 'yes/no' pathways for fast, accurate enforcement decisions.
+• Decision-First Structure: Created a Decision-First Protocol Style focused on clear, chronological steps and immediate yes/no pathways for fast, accurate enforcement decisions.

 • Info-First Structure: Created an alternative Info-First Protocol Style for reference material requiring detailed context, utilizing tables and scannable lists.